 1.Introduction 2.Victim Participation in Sentencing 3.Victim Impact Statements – Australian Law and Policy 4.Judicial Use of Impact Statements in Sentencing 5.Balancing the Expressive and Instrumental Purposes of Victim Impact Statements 6.Victim Experiences of Impact Statements and Sentencing: Challenges in Communicating with Victims 7.Conclusion

-Rhiannon Davies works for the Australian Competition and Consumer Commission.
-She has previously worked legal practice and in the law faculties at Flinders University in South Australia and the University of Tasmania.
+Rhiannon Davies is a public servant in Australian government.
+She has previously worked in legal practice and in the law faculties at Flinders University in South Australia and the University of Tasmania.